CAUSES & SYMPTOMS

 Chronic liver failure -

 Progresses over months, years, or decades.
 Most often the result of cirrhosis.
-The most common causes are alcohol abuse, chronic viral hepatitis, non-alcoholic fatty liver disease (NAFLD), and hemochromatosis.
+The most common causes are alcohol abuse, chronic viral hepatitis, metabolic dysfunction-associated steatotic liver disease (MAFLD), and hemochromatosis.

 Acute-on-chronic liver failure -